eriktks/kmtrein/README.md

 git clone http://github.com/eriktks/kmtrein
 ```

-This will create a directory kmtrain in the current folder
+This will create a directory kmtrein in the current folder
 where you can find the program and its data files

 ## Running the program